frdel/agent-zero/docs/installation.md

 ## Important Considerations

+> [!CAUTION]
-- ⚠️ **IMPORTANT NOTICE**: Changing the `embedding_llm` will re-index all the memory and knowledge, and requires clearing the `memory` folder to avoid errors, as the embeddings can't be mixed in the vector database.
-Beware that this will DELETE ALL OF AGENT ZERO'S MEMORY.
+> Changing the `embedding_llm` will re-index all the memory and knowledge, and
+> requires clearing the `memory` folder to avoid errors, as the embeddings can't be
+> mixed in the vector database.
+Note that this will DELETE ALL of Agent Zero's memory.

 - Experiment with different model combinations to find the balance of performance and cost that best suits your needs.
 E.g., faster and lower latency LLMs will help, and you can also use `faiss_gpu` instead of `faiss_cpu` for the memory.